AnyChart/docs.anychart.com/Common_Settings/Legend/Events.md

 <tr><th>legendItemMouseUp </th><th></th>A mouse button has been released over an item.</tr>
 </table>

-In the following sample, there is a multiple-series chart with the default interactivity of the legend disabled...
+In the sample below, there is a multiple-series chart with the default interactivity of the legend disabled.
+When you click an icon, its fill color is modified, and its series, instead of being hidden / shown, is selected:

 ```
 /* disable the default behavior of the legend